Human-in-the-Loop Multi-Robot Information Gathering with Inverse Submodular Maximization: Introduction

-Classically, experts carefully design the optimization objective offline using their expertise and historical data first.
-For example, as shown in Fig. \ref{fig:illustration_coverage}, in a multi-robot events detection application in which we use a team of robots to detect several events of interest, we will use the event data observed in the past and our preferences to events (e.g., how important/urgent the event is) to design an objective.
-In such an objective, there are usually several parameters related to the prior knowledge of the events and the user preferences.
-Then, we deploy the robots for tasks by solving the optimization problem online.
-However, when robotic teams are deployed in the field and some remote human supervisors stay in the loop to watch over the team, in some cases, the supervisors may receive additional information from external sources or extract additional information based on their experience and the current observations and suggest possibly better and different actions to take compared those obtained from solving decision-making problems.
-Such suggestions reflect either an oversight in the design phase or the arrival of new information/instructions.
-In such a case, it is undesirable to stop the team and redesign the decision-making.
-Moreover, the human supervisors in the loop may not be optimization experts, and they may know how to modify the problems to accommodate their new insights.
-By contrast, we want the robot team to have the capability to modify the decision-making problem in a \textit{minimal} way to accommodate such suggestions.
-The reason for minimal change is that the decision-making problem itself is already the embodiment of much expertise and historical data, and we should not give them away for just a few new suggestions.
-The technical path that we explore in this paper to equip robots with such capabilities is to add a new adaptation component to decision-making.
-The core of this new component is the Inverse Submodular Maximization (ISM) problem.
+However, when robot teams are deployed in the field, rather than purely relying on robotic autonomy, a human supervisor will usually stay in the loop to watch over the robotic team.
+They may receive additional information from external sources or extract additional information based on their experience and the current observations, and occasionally suggest possibly better and different path primitives to take compared to those obtained from solving the original decision-making problems designed offline.
+In other words, there is a mismatch between the decision-making model used by the human supervisor and the one used by robot teams.
+Such differences reflect either an oversight in the design phase, the arrival of new information/instructions, or a change in human preferences.
+In fact, there are already research showing that as human scientists collect samples from environments, they may update their sampling strategies and priorities in field tests compared to what they thought before testing to facilitate better scientific discovery~\cite{wilson2021spatially, liu2024understanding, liu2024modelling}.
+When facing such differences, it is undesirable to stop the team and redesign the decision-making process.
+Moreover, the human supervisors in the loop may not be optimization experts, and they may not know how to recast the optimization problem to accommodate their new insights.
+By contrast, \textit{we want the robot team to have the capability to modify the decision-making problem in a \textbf{minimal} way to accommodate new supervisory suggestions}.
+The reason for the minimal change is that the existing decision-making problem already embodies substantial expertise and historical data, and human preferences, when facing trade-offs, tend to evolve through small, cumulative adjustments rather than sudden, dramatic changes \cite{liu2024modelling}.
+We should not discard the previous parameters entirely in response to a few new suggestions.